 Despite well recognized contributions of riparian ecosystems to the natural capital of California’s ecosystems, much of the original riparian habitat of California has been heavily modified or lost.
-With that loss has come a loss of the ecological and hydrological integrity, resilience, and productivity of riparian systems, and reduction in water supplies, and the quality of life in riparian dependent communities.
+With that loss has come a loss of the ecological and hydrological integrity, resilience, and productivity of riparian systems, including reduction in water supplies and quality of life in riparian dependent communities.

 In particular, the organizing committee seeks work that contributes to one or more of the

 ● Shared science, community values, methods, and techniques for advancing the care

 and management, protection, and restoration of riparian areas,

 ● Describing and evaluating the latest research, lessons learned, best practices from

 ● Understanding and communicating the multiple benefits of riparian conservation,

 highlighting the interplay among habitats, ecosystem services, human communities, and

 the persistence of our natural heritage encompassed by riparian lands

 ● Influencing policymakers to recognize the importance of riparian conservation and